sqtran/dangerzone/README.md

 # dangerzone

-Dangerous scripts that you probably shouldn't do.
+Dangerous scripts that you probably shouldn't use.